Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Significance of ALP effect in TXS 0506+056

-We select above mentioned time period of FERMI-LAT (Pass 8) processed data from Fermi Science Data Center (FSDC) \footnote{ \url{https://fermi.gsfc.nasa.gov/ssc/data/access/}}.
-We choose the spacecraft files and the instrument response functions (IRFs) of P8R3\_SOURCE\_V2 to match the extracted data.
-We select the SOURCE event class (evclass=128 and evtype=3) in the energy range of 100 MeV to 300 GeV.
-The region of interest (ROI) is selected to be 2$^{\circ}$ centred on the target source.
-We consider all the 4FGL sources around 10$^{\circ}$ of the TXS 0506+056 as background sources together with pre-processed templates of Galactic diffuse emission, gll\_iem\_v08.fits , and the extragalactic isotropic diffuse emission, iso\_P8R3\_SOURCE\_V2\_v2.fits.
+We select the above-mentioned time period of \textit{Fermi}-LAT (Pass 8) processed data from the Fermi Science Data Center \footnote{ \url{https://fermi.gsfc.nasa.gov/ssc/data/access/}}.
+We choose the spacecraft files and the instrument response functions (IRFs) of \texttt{P8R3\_SOURCE\_V2} to match the extracted data.
+We select the \texttt{SOURCE} event class (evclass=128 and evtype=3) in the energy range of 100 MeV to 300 GeV.
+The region of interest is selected to be 2$^{\circ}$ centered on the target source.
+We consider all of the 4FGL sources around 10$^{\circ}$ of TXS 0506+056 as background sources together with preprocessed templates of Galactic diffuse emission, \texttt{gll\_iem\_v08.fits} , and the extragalactic isotropic diffuse emission, \texttt{iso\_P8R3\_SOURCE\_V2\_v2.fits}.